busraasan/novus-homework/README.md

-# novus-homework
+# chatspeare
-Case study for Novus.
+Hosting fine-tuned GPT-2 for Shakespeare-styled text generation with FastAPI